 - DHA shall preside over the hearing, call the hearing to order, ascertain the presence or absence of the Director of Compliance, investigator, and the parties, confirm receipt of the notice of hearing, report any extensions requested or granted, and establish the presence of any Advisors.
-Formal rules of evidence shall not apply during the hearing. - Investigator's Report and Testimony: The investigator will first present the written investigative report, if available and applicable, and may give a narrative summary of the investigation, and then be subject to questioning by the complainant, the respondent, and DHA administrative law judge.
+Formal rules of evidence shall not apply during the hearing. - Investigator's Report and Testimony: The investigator will first present the written investigative report, if available and applicable, and may give a narrative report of the investigation, and then be subject to questioning by the complainant, the respondent, and DHA administrative law judge.
+The investigator may also call witnesses who will be subject to questioning by the investigator, the complainant, the respondent and DHA.
 The investigator may also submit documentary evidence.
-The investigator(s) may remain present during the entire hearing process, as determined by the DHA administrative law judge. - Complaint's and Respondent's Evidence: The complainant or respondent may give testimony and be subject to questioning by the other party (through their advisor) and administrative law judge.
-The parties may also call and question witnesses (through their advisor) who may also then be questioned by the other party (through their advisor), and the DHA administrative law judge.
-The parties may also submit documentary evidence, but that evidence must also already be included in the investigative report unless unavailable at the time of the investigation.
+The investigator(s) may remain present during the entire hearing process, as determined by the DHA administrative law judge.

+- Complainant's Evidence: The complainant may give testimony and be subject to questioning by the Investigator, the respondent (through the DHA administrative law judge) and administrative law judge.
+The complainant may also call and question witnesses who may also then be questioned by the respondent, the investigator and the DHA administrative law judge.
+The complainant may also submit documentary evidence. - Respondent's Evidence: The respondent may give testimony and be subject to questioning by the investigator, the complainant (the DHA administrative law judge) and administrative law judge.
+The respondent may also call and question witnesses who may also then be questioned by the complainant, the investigator and the DHA administrative law judge.
+The respondent may also submit documentary evidence.